Arctic sports: History

 Most sports originating from the Arctic have their roots in the hunting and fishing traditions of the indigenous peoples of the region.
-Hunting and fishing was an essential part of life in the Arctic, and training and practicing for the necessary skills was vital.
+Hunting and fishing were an essential part of life in the Arctic, and training and practicing for the necessary skills was vital.
 As a result, many methods of training were developed to train strength, endurance and agility.
 Some Arctic sport disciplines originate from camp life and general recreation, having served as entertainment for the tribe.
 Many of these traditional training methods and recreational activities have become sports disciplines practiced widely around the region, and in places even outside the region.
 Throughout history, the disciplines were mainly practiced in friendly competitions between tribes and communities.
 With the introduction of the World Eskimo Indian Olympics in 1961 and the Arctic Winter Games in 1970, the sport disciplines went from being played on a recreational level to a higher and more professional level.

 Disciplines

 One foot high kick

 The one foot high kick discipline has its origins in Inuit hunting, where the high kick was used to signal a successful hunt over larger distances.
 In the one foot high kick, the athlete will jump with both feet and attempt to kick a suspended target with one foot, then land on that foot without losing balance.
 In competitions, the target will be raised after successful attempts, with the greatest height with a successful strike determining the winner.

 The high kicks are disciplines in the Arctic Winter Games, where three attempts at each height is allowed.
 Athletes unable to strike the target after three attempts are eliminated from the contest.
-In the Arctic Winter Games a running start is permitted.
+In the Arctic Winter Games, a running start is permitted.

 The highest recorded one foot high kick is 2.92 meters (9 feet 7 inches), set by Stuart Towarak at the 2018 Arctic Winter Games.